EbenKouao/pi-camera-stream-flask/README.md

 Note: make sure SSH is enabled.

 ## More Projects / Next Steps
+View the latest Build: [Pi Smart Cam with Motion Sensor](https://github.com/EbenKouao/pi-smart-cam)

-View more projects that build on the Pi Camera on [smartbuilds.io](https://smartbuilds.io).
+Alternatively, view more projects that build on the Pi Camera on [smartbuilds.io](https://smartbuilds.io).